johny-b/llmcompare/docs/api.md

 - `top_logprobs`: Number of top tokens to return probabilities for.
 Default: 20.
 Maximum depends on API (OpenAI allows up to 20).
 - `convert_to_probs`: If True, convert logprobs to probabilities (0-1 range).
 If False, returns raw log probabilities.
 Default: True.
 - `num_samples`: Number of samples to average.
-Useful when temperature > 0 would affect the distribution.
+Useful when logprobs are non-deterministic.
 Default: 1.
 - `**kwargs`: Arguments passed to Question base class:
   - name: Question identifier for caching.
 Default: "__unnamed".
   - paraphrases: List of prompt variations to test.
-  - messages: Alternative to paraphrases - raw message lists.
   - system: System message prepended to each paraphrase.
+  - messages: Alternative to paraphrases - [{'role': ..., 'content': ...}, {'role': ..., 'content': ...}, ...]
   - samples_per_paraphrase: Number of samples per prompt.
 Default: 1.
   - logit_bias: Token bias dict {token_id: bias}.